Elke Sommer: Personal life

-In 1964, Sommer married Hollywood columnist Joe Hyams (1923–2008), who was 17 years her senior, in Las Vegas.
+In 1964, Sommer married Hollywood columnist Joe Hyams, who was 17 years her senior, in Las Vegas.
+Hyams filed for divorce from Sommer in 1981.
+Hyams claimed in his divorce filing that the time he was married to Sommer "were the best 17 years of my life," but that she now needed "her independence" in order to be "happy."

-They later divorced, and she met Wolf Walther, eight years her junior and the managing director of a luxury hotel, Essex House, in New York City.
+While being cast in the play Tamara, which she started appearing in 1989, she met Wolf Walther, eight years her junior and the managing director of a luxury hotel, Essex House, in New York City.
 They were married on 29 August 1993 in Franconia.
+Walther moved to Los Angeles with her following their honeymoon.
 In a 2014 interview, Sommer described how she and Walther met:

 I was in New York City starring in Tamara and had to stay there for four months.
 So, I had to find an apartment but they were excruciatingly expensive, tiny and loud.
 As I knew the managing director of the Essex House, I wanted to talk to him about renting a room but the hotel had a new managing director, a man by the name of Wolf Walther.
 So we met.
 For him, it was love at first sight.
 For me, it took a little longer, but not much longer.
 As you may know, Tamara is a play in which the audience follows the actor of their choice, and as you may also know, my husband is 6'5" and hard to miss.
 I saw him every night in the audience, following me.
 Every night.
 And that was the beginning of the greatest love story of my life, still unfolding and getting better by the day.